stevenherrera24/STA-210-FinalProject/README.md

 ## by Steven Herrera and Ethan Shen

-This is a repository that contains information related to my final project, which uses a dataset from Jeff Sackmann.
+This is a repository that contains information related to our final project, which uses a dataset from Jeff Sackmann.